What is Cyber Essentials?

 Why should I get Cyber Essentials?

-33% of small businesses and 65% of large businesses reported a cyber breach or attack in the past 12 months.
-Overall, 1 in 4 of all businesses experienced a cyber attack or breach in the past year, causing thousands of pounds worth of costs and disruption to everyday operations.
+45% of small businesses and 66% of medium/large businesses reported a cyber breach or attack in the past 12 months.
+Overall, nearly half of all businesses (46%) experienced a cyber attack or breach in the past year, causing thousands of pounds worth of costs and disruption to everyday operations.
 Most cyber attacks are relatively basic and it’s easy to use Cyber Essentials to get good basic protections in place to prevent them.
 Cyber Essentials is designed by Government to protect your organisation from the most common Internet threats.
 Don’t delay: start protecting your business now.

 What are the five controls in Cyber Essentials?